 Northern Lites, boasting the lightest snowshoes, offer their YOUTH Blazin’ Blue, Gorilla Green, or Rocket Red models for kids up to 80 pounds.
 They suggest the brand’s TruTrak binders “will allow your children to run, walk, hop, skip and jump their way through the snow.”
 That just about covers a good day of activity in snowshoeing.
 Now let’s eat.

-The durable MSR TYKER™ [$59] snowshoes come in a kid-sized “version of our strong, reliable Denali™.”
-Best for weights up to 90 pounds, either red or gray models feature molded traction bars along with small crampons for solid traction.
+The durable MSR TYKER™ [$60] snowshoes come in a kid-sized “version of our strong, reliable Denali™.”
+Best for weights up to 90 pounds, either green or purple models (new colors) feature molded traction bars along with small crampons for solid traction.
 One reviewer used these successfully for her two-and-a-half-year daughter [below].Additionally, MSR SHIFT [$90] models reflect engineering “for adventurous preteens… (with) the same performance and features of MSR adult shoes.”

 A new hybrid option for snowshoers and cross-country skiers comes from the creativity of Tom Gibson, an inventive engineer from Milton, Pennsylvania.
 Tracker Skishoes bring advantages of both sports into one device.